Beginner’s Guide to Fall Hiking Outfit for Women

 Sun protection

 Don't forget to wear sunscreen!
 Even when the weather looks cloudy, wear sunscreen.
 And don't forget to bring it with you because you will need to reapply after a few hours.
 Sunburns are not fun!
-My current favorite is the Supergoop Unseen Sunscreen SPF40 .
-It's ultra light, matte, and oil-free.
+My current favorite is the ROUND LAB - Birch Juice Moisturizing Sunscreen .
+It's ultra light, hydrating, and doesn't leave a whitecast.
+Make sure to also get a sunscreen stick version to reapply - I always keep this in my bag.
 If you are expecting a lot of sun and little cover, bring a breathable hat and sunglasses.

 Bonus: wear a neck geiter or a small scarf to protect your neck.